Phil penny 96x96.png

 February 24 2016

-Progresss today!
+Progress today!
 I have lifted the frame on and spent the day fettling to try and get as good a fit as possible.
-There is still a lot of lining up and adjusting to do, but hopefully with a full day on it tomorrow I can get it to where it needs to be!
+There is still a lot of lining up and adjusting to do, but hopefully, with a full day on it tomorrow, I can get it to where it needs to be!
 Happy days.

-I am in the process of transferring my photos to Flickr, please bare with me.
+I am in the process of transferring my photos to Flickr; please bear with me.

 Lining the frame up in situ